MazamaScience/DigitalOcean-R-setup/README.md

 1. Set up your droplet at digitalocean.com.
 2. Log on to your droplet with ssh.
 (You will be the 'root' user.)
-3. `sudo apt-get --yes vim git subversion`
+3. `sudo apt-get --yes install vim git subversion`
 4. Use git or svn to get your personalized version of the Makefile
 5. `make ` *`OS_TARGET`*
 6. `poweroff` when you are finished.